Role model: Athlete role models

 There is significant discussion as to whether athletes should be considered role models.
 Some athletes have been asked to behave as if they were role models for their local communities, and some such as Hank Greenberg have deliberately tried to set a good example but generally regarding athletes as role models has been criticised due to their appointment often being based solely on sporting ability rather than any morality – it has been suggested that the discipline and control shown continuously by sportspeople on the field leads to a belief from viewers that these same qualities are continuously shown off the field.
 These and other factors such as the elements of competition, excitement and success are what make people want to emulate them.
 Charles Barkley has stated that he believes athletes are not the figures that children should be emulating and that it is the parent's responsibility to be role models, that the role is deliberately applied by the media out of jealousy in order to make life more difficult for sportspeople, and that it sets up the sportspeople as an unattainable target for most.

+The Importance of Role Models for Children

+Role models are visible in the process of child and personal development, through shaping a person's morals, aspirations, and even confidence level.
+Role models can have either a positive or negative influence on children, depending on what they are promoting.
+However, many studies have shown that positive relationships with a role model is associated with higher levels of certain traits, such as "elevated self-esteem, performance in school, and resilience".
+Role models, similar to mentors, have also proven to reduce risky behavior in adolescents.

+Certain behaviors practiced by role models in an adolescent's life, can usually be seen replicated by that adolescent—due to the higher standard that the child holds their role model(s) to.
+One of the most commonly cited role models by children are their family members - because of the positive attributes that they are constantly exposed to.

+Without these types of figures, to rely on through observational learning, during child development can result in ill decision-making skills, or even a lacking sense of self later down the road.